FuseMetrix Transforms Efficiency and Scalability of Group of Companies

 With 35–40 databases running simultaneously, the migration team cautiously made four or five ‘soft’ launches before entirely shutting down the old system with confidence.

-The results“After using the system for a few months, I was chuffed to bits.
+“After using the system for a few months, I was chuffed to bits.
 It was one of the best decisions I’ve ever made.
-It’s brilliant and I’m really pleased,” said James.
+It’s brilliant and I’m really pleased,”

 He continued: “Although FuseMetrix gave the staff training as a precaution, they didn’t really need it.
 By working closely with our Claims Manager, FuseMetrix ensured the new system had a user interface that was very similar to the old one – so staff knew what they were doing when they logged on to FuseMetrix for the first time.”